 Today I want to address the concept of our plant-based homestead and answer some questions about this.
 As usual, you can watch the video below or read the post, the information is not all the same, but there is definitely some overlap.

 To start off, it is helpful to consider the idea of homesteading in general.
 Homesteading is living with a focus on self-sufficiency and sustainability, and can look different for everyone.
 The Easy Homestead has a great post introducing homesteading, and shares a lot of homesteading blogs.
-Once you have a understanding of homesteading in general, it is easy to see how you can live a homesteading lifestyle as a vegetarian.
-It may even be easier in many ways for vegetarians to adopt homesteading.
+So, can you homestead as a vegetarian or vegan?
+Absolutely!
+Once you have an understanding of homesteading in general, it is easy to see how you can live a homesteading lifestyle as a vegetarian or vegan It may even be easier in many ways for vegetarians or vegans to adopt homesteading.

 What do we think about raising meat animals?

 I want to answer this question because I really want to make one point clear: just because we follow a certain set of practices and beliefs in our own lives, does not mean that we expect or hold these same expectations over others.
 Ethics, morals, and cultural practices are not always black and white, but I do think connection is critical.
 What I mean by this is that in the US, and many western cultures, we have lost a connection with the food we eat, the products we use, and even people.
-Homesteaders who raise meat, are thoroughly connected with the process and the food they eat, which is much more admirable to me, than eating store-bought meat from an animal whose life you do not have to acknowledge.
+Homesteaders who raise meat, are thoroughly connected with the process and the food they eat, which I can respect a lot more, than eating store-bought meat from an animal whose life you do not have to acknowledge.
 If you cannot raise your own meat animals, but you want to continue eating meat, I encourage you to find someone local who is raising the animals, and see where your food is coming from.